High-Quality Multi-Hazard Emergency Operations Plan (EOP) Toolkit

 4.2 Delegating Responsibility

-The desired outcomes, discussed in the previous subsection of this toolkit, define the various courses of action necessary to effectively mitigate, prepare for, respond to, and recover from the impact of an incident.
-Many of these actions may be shared across the different hazards and threats faced by a school district, while others may be unique to a specific hazard, threat, or facility.
-Essentially, the desired outcomes depict how a school will address the threats and hazards.
+The goals define the various courses of action necessary to effectively prevent, mitigate, prepare for, respond to, and recover from the impact of an incident.
+Many of these actions may be shared across the different hazards faced by a district, while others may be unique to a specific hazard or facility.
+Goals describe how a district will address the hazards.
 Once the planning team determines what actions will be taken, then the team must work to determine who will carry out the various activities.

 Who is responsible?

-In most cases, responsibility for achieving a desired outcome rests not with one person, but with several throughout the district.
+Responsibility for achieving a goal rests with several persons throughout the district.
 The many departments and layers of personnel within a district are interrelated, with the decisions and actions of one department having either a direct or indirect effect on others.
-For instance, a change by district administration to the procurement policy will affect all departments who must acquire materials or services to support their needs.
-Understanding the interrelated nature of school operations is necessary to ensure that the planning team delegates responsibility appropriately.
+A change by district administration to the procurement policy will affect all departments who must acquire materials or services to support their needs.
+Understanding the interrelated nature of district operations is necessary to ensure that the planning team delegates responsibility appropriately.

-- District Administration will establish general guidance for the evacuation of facilities, allowance of emergency procurement procedures in existing policies, and the notification of all necessary parties.
+- District administration will establish general guidance for the evacuation of facilities, allowance of emergency procurement procedures in existing policies, and the notification of all necessary stakeholders.

 - The campus principal will oversee all on-site operations while ensuring the safety of all personnel, students, and visitors.

 - Each teacher will ensure that all students and visitors exit the building in a safe and timely manner and will maintain accountability of all students throughout the evacuation process.